-Mr. DAVID POOLEY (Graduate Student, University of California, Berkeley): And a galactic supernova would be a spectacular event.
+DAVID POOLEY: And a galactic supernova would be a spectacular event.
 It would be so bright that you would see it during the day and you could even read a book by its light at night.

 HARRIS: In the middle of the 19th century, Eta Carinae erupted but didn't explode.
 The new supernova also erupted before it exploded about a decade ago.
 So Mario Livio, a theorist at the Space Telescope Science Institute, says Eta Carinae could well be heading toward the same spectacular end.

-Dr. MARIO LIVIO (Astrophysicist, Space Telescope Science Institute): Now, this could happen tomorrow or it could happen a thousand years from now.
+MARIO LIVIO: Now, this could happen tomorrow or it could happen a thousand years from now.

 HARRIS: And if it did happen it would spew out an incredible amount of radiation.
 Should we be worried?

 LIVIO: Life on earth can be affected if you have something like a gamma-ray burst.
 These very powerful explosions that produce gamma rays, and they have jets that are very collimated if the jet were to point directly at us it could have serious effect on our atmosphere and effect on life.

 HARRIS: The good news is astronomers can see which way Eta Carinae is pointing, and is not pointing at us.
 So if it did suddenly start beaming radiation, well, that's someone else's problem.